solana-labs/solana/bench-exchange/README.md

     accounts containing tokens and/or trade requests.
 Investors post transactions to the exchange in order to request tokens and post or cancel trade requests.
-- Broker
+- Swapper
   - An agent who facilitates trading between investors.
-Brokers operate as Solana thin clients who monitor all the trade orders looking for a trade match.
-Once found, the broker issues a swap request to the exchange.
+Swappers operate as Solana thin clients who monitor all the trade orders looking for a trade match.
+Once found, the Swapper issues a swap request to the exchange.
-    Brokers are the engine of the exchange and are rewarded for their efforts by accumulating the price spreads of the swaps they initiate.
-Brokers also provide current bid/ask price and OHLCV (Open, High, Low, Close, Volume) information on demand via a public network port.
+    Swappers are the engine of the exchange and are rewarded for their efforts by accumulating the price spreads of the swaps they initiate.
+Swappers also provide current bid/ask price and OHLCV (Open, High, Low, Close, Volume) information on demand via a public network port.
 - Transaction fees
-  - Solana transaction fees are paid for by the transaction submitters who are the Investors and Brokers.
+  - Solana transaction fees are paid for by the transaction submitters who are the Investors and Swappers.

 ## Exchange startup

-The exchange is up and running when it reaches a state where it can take investor's trades and broker's swap requests.
+The exchange is up and running when it reaches a state where it can take investor's trades and Swapper's swap requests.
 To achieve this state the following must occur in order:

 - Start the Solana blockchain
-- Start the broker thin-client
+- Start the Swapper thin-client
-- The broker subscribes to change notifications for all the accounts owned by the exchange program id.
+- The Swapper subscribes to change notifications for all the accounts owned by the exchange program id.
 The subscription is managed via Solana's JSON RPC interface.
-- The broker starts responding to queries for bid/ask price and OHLCV
+- The Swapper starts responding to queries for bid/ask price and OHLCV

-The broker responding successfully to price and OHLCV requests is the signal to the investors that trades submitted after that point will be analyzed.  <!--This is not ideal, and instead investors should be able to submit trades at any time, and the broker could come and go without missing a trade.
-One way to achieve this is for the broker to read the current state of all accounts looking for all open trade orders.-->
+The Swapper responding successfully to price and OHLCV requests is the signal to the investors that trades submitted after that point will be analyzed.  <!--This is not ideal, and instead investors should be able to submit trades at any time, and the Swapper could come and go without missing a trade.
+One way to achieve this is for the Swapper to read the current state of all accounts looking for all open trade orders.-->

 Investors will initially query the exchange to discover their current balance for each type of token.
 If the investor does not already have an account for each type of token, they will submit account requests.
-Brokers as well will request accounts to hold the tokens they earn by initiating trade swaps.
+Swappers as well will request accounts to hold the tokens they earn by initiating trade swaps.

 ```rust